thieu1995/MetaPerceptron/README.md

 from metaperceptron import MhaMlpTuner, MhaMlpComparator
 ```

+### 🔍 Example: Training an MLP Classifier with Genetic Algorithm

-* In this tutorial, we will use Genetic Algorithm to train Multi-Layer Perceptron network for classification task.
+In this tutorial, we will use Genetic Algorithm to train Multi-Layer Perceptron network for classification task.
 For more complex examples and use cases, please check the folder [examples](examples).

 ```python